HydraMeshnet/developer-portal/glossary.md

 ## Entity

-A unique, real life actor such as a person, IoT device, company, group of people, etc. that a system wants to distinguish
+A unique, real life actor such as a person, IoT device, company, group of people, etc. that a system wants to distinguish.

 ## Persona